The Fred Foundation

 https://uk.virginmoneygiving.com/fredfoundation

 “Across the country many autistic families are struggling as the extreme financial cuts in social care and education bite harder every day.
 Children and young people are not even getting the education the State is obliged to provide by law without a fight.
-Parents are often so worn-down by the day-to-day caring of their autistic children that they cannot fight a fight that often ends up in court”…please click my link below to read more Anything you can spare very gratefully received xx
+Parents are often so worn-down by the day-to-day caring of their children with complex autism that they cannot fight a fight that often ends up in court”…please click my link below to read more Anything you can spare very gratefully received xx

 UK.VIRGINMONEYGIVING.COM